Health Library Explorer

 Diabetes and Your Child: Understanding Type 1 Diabetes

 You’ve been told that your child has type 1 diabetes.
-This means their body has trouble using a sugar called glucose for energy.
+This means their pancreas can't make insulin.
+In type 1 diabetes, an autoimmune disorder causes the body to destroy the cells in the pancreas that make insulin.
+Without enough insulin, blood sugar can't enter the cells to be used for energy.
+So, it builds up in the blood (hyperglycemia).
 Diabetes is a lifelong condition.
 Left untreated, it can lead to serious health problems.
-But diabetes can be managed so your child can live a full, healthy life.
+But diabetes can be managed with proper treatment and lifestyle changes so your child can live a full, healthy life.

 How the body gets energy